Cyprus Registered Companies that may also be taxed elsewhere

-Control and direction of a company may be undertaken by those controlling a company in multiple places.
-However a company’s central management and control may be divided between more than one place.
-For the purpose of the management and control test a company’s management and control will only be exercised elsewhere or other than the place of central management and control if it is exercised elsewhere to a substantial degree, sufficient to conclude the company is really managed and controlled elsewhere.
+The control and direction of a company may be undertaken by those controlling a company in multiple places.
+However, a company’s central management and control may be divided between more than one place.
+For the purpose of the management and control test a company’s management and control will only be exercised elsewhere or other than the place of central management and control, if it is exercised elsewhere to a substantial degree, sufficient to conclude the company, is really managed and controlled elsewhere.

 Management and control is not determined by where the directors live